 is shown and described here.
 Things change quickly in the world of

 The Step-by-Step sections will explain how to set the features that will affect how your computer responds to the directions.
 If your computer still does not behave as you expected, look in the Help for the program or ask your instructor or network administrator (or a even more experienced friend).
 That's why they are there!
 [Note: You may not be allowed to change some settings on classroom or network computers.]

 If you don't find a feature that the directions refer to, it may not have been installed.
 Many import/export filters are available on the installation CD but are not installed by default.
-Clipart may not have been copied to the hard drive.
-In such a case, you must have the installation CD in the CD-ROM drive in order to access the clipart.
+Clipart may not have been copied to the hard drive, or in the case of Office 2013, is no longer included at all.
 You can rerun the installation program to add features that were overlooked before.